roncewind/PersonalNames/README-postgres.md

 * Use **IVFFLAT for dev / iterative testing**
 * Switch to **HNSW for production search** once the data stabilizes

-Bottom line, do your research and tune them appropriately
+Bottom line, do your research and tune appropriately

 ---